Priv-Stefan/FileCabinet/README.md

 At first starts, the FileCabinet asks you to create a drawer.
 Do so, then you can start adding cards to the drawer.

 The program is written with Visual Studio 2015 C++.
-It is plain win32 programming, so not MFC or similar is necessary.
+It is plain win32 programming, so no MFC or similar is necessary.

 It is the first check in, so the code is not very clean.